 Will schools be allowed to visit?

-We’re working with schools to provide access to learning resources online.
-If you wish to book a school visit for a future date, or would like a member of our team to come to your school, please contact our team directly at firstname.lastname@example.org
+We are now accepting school visits to the Aquarium.
+If you wish to book a school visit or would like a member of our team to come to your school, please contact our team directly at email@example.com

 I have a question not answered here and can’t get through to anyone on the phone?

 For anything else, please email firstname.lastname@example.org and our team will get back to you as soon as possible.
 Thank you for bearing with us at this time.

 I have an event, function or experience booked with you, will this go ahead?